Notes On… Depression

 It’s about trying every day to be okay in a nervous system that won’t rise.

-According to the DSM-5, a diagnosis of Major Depressive Disorder requires five or more symptoms, present most of the day, nearly every day, for at least two weeks, one of which must be either low mood or anhedonia.
+Clinically speaking, depression is marked by persistent low mood, a loss of pleasure, changes in appetite or sleep, fatigue, slowed movement, guilt, feelings of worthlessness, difficulty concentrating, and thoughts that hover around death or disappearance.
+The DSM-5 calls for five or more symptoms, most of the day, nearly every day, for at least two weeks, one of which must be either low mood or anhedonia.

 But these are criteria, not character.